2017.06.15 / updated 2018.10.08 | By Gregory Nagy

 [[GN 2017.06.15 via BA 271; see also PasP 64n23 on patterns of negativizing poetry and metaphors for poetry.]]

-tagging: poluainos ‘of many riddling words; of many fables; fabled’; Polyphemus
+subject heading(s): poluainos ‘of many riddling words; of many fables; fabled’; Polyphemus [; ainos ‘coded words; fable’]

 The translations ‘of many fables’ or more simply ‘fabled’ reflect the specialized meaning of ainos as ‘fable’.
 In addressing Odysseus this way, the Sirens are recognizing the hero’s fame as a master of ainos, which is a form of speech that can more generally be described as a coded message (on which see the comment on I.09.524–599).
 So, Odysseus is recognized as ‘able to speak about many things in code’.
 Such coded speech is by nature ‘riddling’, as we see from the meaning of ainigma ‘enigma, riddle’, which is a derivative of ainos.
 In order to survive, Odysseus must master many different forms of discourse, many different kinds of ainos.
 That is why he is addressed as poluainos ‘having many different kinds of ainos’ by the Sirens here when he sails past their island, O.12.184.
 (What follows is epitomized from H24H 10§43.)
-Even the transparent meaning of Polyphemus, Poluphēmos, the name of the Cyclops blinded by Odysseus, foretells the hero’s mastery of the ainos.
-As an adjective, poluphēmos means ‘having many different kinds of prophetic utterance’, derived from the noun phēmē, ‘prophetic utterance’, as at O.20.100/105 (further analysis in HR 55–59).
-This adjective is applied as an epithet to the singer Phēmios, O.22.376, portrayed as a master of the phēmē, ‘prophetic utterance’ (BA 17).
+Even the transparent meaning of Polyphemus, Poluphēmos, which is the name of the Cyclops blinded by Odysseus, foretells the hero’s mastery of the ainos.
+As an adjective, poluphēmos means ‘having many different kinds of things said’, derived from the noun phēmē, ‘thing said’, as at O.20.100 and at O.20.105.
+See the comment at O.20.098-121, [HR]3§23.
+This adjective poluphēmos ‘having many different kinds of things said’ is applied as an epithet to the singer Phēmios, O.22.376, portrayed as singing songs that have many different meanings: see the comments at O.01.342 and O.02.035 (see also BA 17).
 In the case of Polyphemus, the very meaning of his name, which conveys the opposite of the meaning conveyed by the false name of Odysseus, Outis, ‘no one’, foretells the verbal mastery of the hero who blinded the monster. [[GN 2017.06.15 via BA 240, PH 236–237.]]

 (The following is epitomized from H24H 10§28.)
 At O.07.241–266, Odysseus told the story of his liaison with the goddess Calypso, and that part of the story ended there with the releasing of Odysseus from the cave of the goddess.
 Here at O.12.447–450, the storytelling comes full circle as Odysseus revisits that story about the liaison, which had led into the story of his arrival in the land of the Phaeacians.
 The hero’s arrival as revisited at the end of the storytelling in Odyssey 12 is implicitly a return to light and life from the cave of Calypso, comparable to the return of the hero to light and life from the darkness and death that were linked with the cave of the Cyclops Polyphemus at the end of the storytelling in Odyssey 9.
 Similarly at the end of the storytelling in Odyssey 11, Odysseus was ready to emerge from the darkness and death of Hādēs and return to light and life at the beginning of Odyssey 12. [[GN 2017.06.15.]]